Oven-Baked Meatballs With a Golden Crust (No Frying, No Splatter, All the Good Stuff)

 • Mix in egg, parmesan, garlic, herbs, salt, pepper.

-• Add ground meat; mix gently until just combined.
+• Add the ground meat and mix gently until everything is just combined.

 • Bake 18–22 minutes (target 160°F/71°C).